...Tornado Awareness Day....

 This week has been proclaimed Severe Weather Awareness Week in Alabama by Governor Robert Bentley.
 During this special week, Alabamians are encouraged to learn and or review the proper safety precautions necessary for protecting their lives during severe weather.

-Weekly NOAA Weather Radio test in southwest Alabama will be performed at 9:10 AM.
+NOAA Weather Radio test in southwest Alabama will be performed at 9:10am.

-The National Weather Service Office in Mobile will conduct our weekly NOAA Weather Radio All Hazards test at 9:10 AM Wednesday, February 19th.
-This is around the same time we conduct our routine weekly NOAA Weather Radio test between 9 AM and 10 AM each Wednesday.
+The National Weather Service Office in Mobile will conduct our NOAA Weather Radio All Hazards test at 9:10am on Wednesday, February 17.
+This is around the same time we conduct our routine weekly NOAA Weather Radio test between 9am - 10am each Wednesday.
+Learn more about NOAA Weather Radios here.

 Severe Weather Awareness Week continues today with a closer look at tornadoes and tornado safety.
 The months of March through May are known as the Spring Severe Weather Season.
 A secondary Fall Severe Weather Season also exists from November through mid December.
 Alabama is one of the few locations in the world that has two distinct severe weather seasons.